-Benefits payments can be used to help pay your bills (including rent, services charges, fuel or water bills) if you’re having difficulties.
-This is called ‘third party deductions,’ and sometimes Fuel Direct.
+You can have some of your bills (including rent, services charges, fuel or water bills) paid directly out of your benefits payments if you’re having difficulties.
+This is called ‘third party deductions’ and sometimes Fuel Direct.

 - income-based Jobseeker’s Allowance